LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab07/Lab7Instructions.md

 - Upload to Moodle

-  - Zip the files in part 1
-  - Zip the files in part 2
+  - Zip the files
-  - Upload both zip files to Moodle using the lab submission link for the assignment.
+  - Upload the zip file to Moodle using the lab submission link for the assignment.

 ------